ConceptMaster: Multi-Concept Video Customization on Diffusion Transformer Models Without Test-Time Tuning: Experiments

 \subsection{Experimental Setup}

 \textbf{Implementation Details.} The implementation details of ConceptMaster can be found in the supplementary material.

-\textbf{Evaluation Metrics.} In order to comprehensively evaluate the methods for the MCVC task, we consider from three different dimensions: 1) Concept fidelity, where we exploit the commonly used CLIP-I and CLIP-T~\cite{radford2021learning} to globally evaluate that if the generated videos match the given reference images and video captions.
-2) Decoupling ability, where we firstly utilize OWLv2~\cite{minderer2024scaling} to detect the box area of each concept in generated videos, and then we compute CLIP-I and DINO-I~\cite{caron2021emerging} scores between the original concept images and specific box areas in generated videos, and CLIP-T between specific box areas and detected labels for local evaluation.
-3) Video generation quality, where we adopt the motion smoothness, dynamic degree, aesthetic quality and imaging quality collected by VBench~\cite{huang2024vbench} to evaluate the quality of generated videos.
+\textbf{Evaluation Metrics.} In order to comprehensively evaluate MCVC methods, we consider three different dimensions: 1) Concept fidelity, where we exploit the commonly used CLIP-cap~\cite{radford2021learning} to globally evaluate if the generated videos match the semantics of given video captions.
+2) Decoupling ability, where we utilize LISA~\cite{lai2024lisa} to segment the mask area of each concept in generated videos, and then compute CLIP-I and DINO-I~\cite{caron2021emerging} scores between the original concept images and the mask areas of each concept in generated videos.
+Additionally, we compute the semantic matching scores between each concept label and its corresponding mask area.
+We refer CLIP-tag and CLIP-tag$_{dis}$ as the similarity and dissimilarity between label and its corresponding area.
+These four metrics are used to validate the model capacity for decoupling various concepts.
+3) Video generation quality, where we adopt the motion smoothness, dynamic degree, aesthetic quality and imaging quality collected as suggested by VBench~\cite{huang2024vbench} to evaluate the generation quality.